Denver reminded me a lot of Toronto, clashing the old with the new construction.

 Surrounding sand dunes make Salisbury Beach unique.
 Beach goers come here with their family for fishing or picnicking.
 Even the parking area is large enough to accommodate a crowd.
 There are a variety of vegetation around the beach, including rich … Read More

-Spending a leisurely evening at Revere Beach, Massachusetts, and contemplating time, beauty of minimalism and metaphors.
-It was approaching 100 degrees Fahrenheit and spring is beginning to feel the pricks of the broom.
+Spent a leisurely evening at Revere Beach, Massachusetts, contemplating time, the beauty in minimalism and metaphors.
+It was approaching 100 degrees Fahrenheit, and Spring began feeling the pricks of the broom.
 Almost mechanically, people rushed to the beach.
-A clock, just steps … Read More
+A clock, just steps away from … Read More

 New England is filled with pockets of delight in all its nooks and crannies.
 Especially in places like Boston, where one can just take the public transportation everywhere, it makes driving and parking a non-issue.
 Day and night in any … Read More